KosBeg/ctf-writeups/FireShell_CTF_2019/UnlockMe/readme.md

     for height in 0..=500 {
         for width in 0..=500 {
-            // first 25 bytes of any PNG image let known = [
+            // first 25 bytes of PNG header let known = [
                 0x89,
                 0x50,